MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/wcsrtombs-s.md

 ### Parameters

 *pReturnValue*<br/>
-The size in bytes of the converted string, including the null terminator..
+The size in bytes of the converted string, including the null terminator.

 *mbstr*<br/>
 The address of a buffer for the resulting converted multibyte character string.